martinklepsch/martinklepsch.org/content/posts/2021-05-10-homoiconicity-and-feature-flags.md

               :class "prxxs h3"}))
 ```

 And so on.
 Now we have 250+ of those in our codebase but don't really plan on reversing that change any time soon... so we got to get rid of them.
-Fortunately Clojure is homoiconic and doing this is possible in a way that really tickles my brain in a nice way.
+Fortunately Clojure is homoiconic and doing this is possible in a fashion that really tickles my brain in a nice way.

 ## Code Rewriting